-Instead of using the real Tottenham pub (which is now called The Flying Horse) on Oxford Street in London, they used a pub called The Duke of York, which is situated in Fitzrovia.
+Instead of using the real Tottenham pub (which is now called The Flying Horse) on Oxford Street in London, they used a pub called The Duke of York, which is situated on Rathbone Street in Fitzrovia.

 The Duke of York/The Tottenham is featured in all three episodes of Strike – The Cuckoo’s Calling.

-Here, Strike gets drunk after finding out his ex-fiancé, Charlotte Campbell, is engaged to Jago Ross.
-Robin manages to track him down here after he’d already had eleven pints of Doom Bar.
+At the end of episode 2 of The Cuckoo’s Calling, Strike gets very drunk after finding out his ex-fiancé, Charlotte Campbell, is engaged to Jago Ross.
+Robin manages to track him down here after trying a couple of other pubs in Soho.

-After having a go at a bartender, whom Strike calls ‘beardy’ when he thinks the barman is laughing at him, he and Robin get kebabs before heading back to Denmark Street, where Strike is now sleeping in his office.
+After having a go at a man at the bar, whom Strike calls “beardy” when he thinks the man is laughing at him, he and Robin get kebabs before heading back to Denmark Street, where Strike is now sleeping in his office.

 You can find The Duke of York on Google Maps here.Go back